adbrant/midicycle/README.md

  - To clear the loop, hold the lower D key for at least two beats and release it.

 ### Armed Recording Mode
-'Armed Recording'  is easier to use if you are not using an external MIDI keyboard (enabled on the third page).
+'Armed Recording'  is easier to use if you are not using an external MIDI keyboard, and can be enabled on the third page.
 If enabled, instead of aux + the lower keys capturing the LAST played notes they will arm the track (represented by the letter A).
 Once a new note is played the sequence will start recording (represented by the letter R) and automatically stop after the loop length and start playing.